vishrantgupta/Synchronize-Clipboard-Across-Machine/server/README.md

-Server based on Node.JS
+Server based on Express.js
 ===

-This application is made with Node.js, Express, Socket.io and Jade.
-It use Bootstrap from Twitter and the javascript librairie SlimScroll.
-Thanks to Node.js, the chat can handle a lot of simultaneous connections without lag.
+This application is made with Node.js, Express, Socket.io It can handle a lot of simultaneous connections without lag.
 To use it, you need Node.js and those 3 modules.

 ## Install the three modules :